prince89arora/rust-practice/docs/VariablesAndDataTypes.md

 }
 println!("{}", x); // Prints 1
 ```
+- Declaring a variable with same name as outer scope is called `shadowing`.
 - Variable shadow can also be done with in same scope.
+- Datatype, mutability or other aspects of the variable can change when shadowing.

 ```rust
 let mut v = 2;